Fattoush Salad with Lemon Mint Dressing

 a bowl of fattoush salad.

-If you aren’t familiar with Lebanese salads they are some of the freshest tasting dishes out there.
-This Quinoa Tabbouleh Salad is popular, but this fattoush recipe is legendary.
+If you aren’t familiar with Lebanese salads, they are some of the freshest-tasting dishes out there.
+This fattoush recipe is legendary.
+You might also like this quinoa tabbouleh salad.
+Check out all of our salad recipes for more inspiration.

 It’s a spin on a bread salad using crunchy pita chips.
 This authentic Lebanese fattoush salad features a medley of crisp vegetables and romaine lettuce tossed with the aforementioned dressing.